Just Eat makes almost half its Dublin staff redundant

 Food delivery service Just Eat has made almost half of its staff in Dublin redundant, The Irish Times has learned, as the group centralises a number of functions.

-The London listed company is understood to have made the decision to relocate its customer care and restaurant support roles to the UK, making 26 mainly part-time staff redundant at its Irish operation.
+The London-1listed company is understood to have made the decision to relocate its customer care and restaurant support roles to the UK, making 26 mainly part-time staff redundant at its Irish operation.

 The company will continue to employ about 30 staff in Ireland, a market that it recently said contributed “good growth” to the group in the first three months of the year.

+Just Eat operates in 13 markets around the world and offers access to more than 2,000 restaurants in the Republic, according to its website.

-It’s understood that the 26 staff that have been made redundant were primarily part time shift workers including students.
-They are understood to have been offered a redundancy package including statutory redundancy plus five weeks per year of service.
+It’s understood that the 26 staff that have been made redundant were primarily part-time shift workers, including students.
+They are understood to have been offered an exit package including statutory redundancy plus five weeks per year of service.

 In 2017, the most recent year for which accounts are available, the Irish entity paid a dividend to its UK parent of €4 million.
-While turnover rose from €13.9 to €20.5 million in the year, profit before tax dipped from €4.8 million to €4.7 million.
+While turnover rose from €13.9 to €20.5 million, profit before tax dipped from €4.8 million to €4.7 million.

 However, the performance in the Republic is understood to be strong.
 A spokeswoman said: “Just Eat’s Irish business continues to perform very well.